YugaByte/cassandra-ruby-driver/README.md

-# Datastax Ruby Driver for Apache Cassandra
+# YugaByte Ruby Driver for YugaByte DB's Cassandra compatible YCQL API

 *If you're reading this on GitHub, please note that this is the readme for the development version and that some features described here might not yet have been released.
 You can view the documentation for the latest released